Pride in Sheffield – challenges ahead for a community navigating uncertain times

 As we continue to navigate the uncertainties of our new-normal, one of the big question-marks is what shape our LGBTQ Pride celebrations will take in the months ahead.

-I caught up with Dan Kahn – co-chair of the Pride in Sheffield committee – for a behind-the-scenes look at the challenges being grappled with.
+We caught up with Dan Kahn – co-chair of the Pride in Sheffield committee – for a behind-the-scenes look at the challenges being grappled with.

 When we think back to pre-Covid times, how does Sheffield “normally” celebrate LGBTQ Pride?